Valentino26/RegionsOfTheStellarIMF/README.md

 # Regions Of The Stellar IMF
-Group Project for the Statistics and Data in Astronomy Course
+Project for the Statistics and Data in Astronomy Course